psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

     ```

-- as long as the `executable script or dynamic inventory` as long as it accept the  `command line input with --list and --host <hostname>` then  return the `JSON encrypted inventory content or JSON encrypted data structure respectively` as the outcome then we can use that as the `dynamic inventory` with `anible`
+- as long as the `executable script or dynamic inventory` as long as it accept the  `command line input with --list and --host <hostname>` then  `return` the `JSON encrypted inventory content or JSON encrypted data structure respectively` as the outcome then we can use that as the `dynamic inventory` with `ansible`

 - we can specify the `-i option` and `inventory file` with the `ansible adhoc command` then we can use the `dynamic inventory` as below from the `ansible front`